Updated on May 31st, 2019

 8 You rely on soothers to get you through your days

 You know: That chocolate fix.
 That daily glass or three of wine.
 Coffee.
 Cigarettes.
-Or whatever you use to relax, lift or sooth yourself when you don’t like your life very much.
+Or whatever you use to relax, lift or soothe yourself when you don’t like your life very much.
 Don’t get me wrong: I’m far from being anti-chocolate.
 Anti-alcohol.
 Or anti-enjoyment altogether.
-And, taken in moderation, all of the above adds to our enjoyment of life.
+Taken in moderation, all of the above add to our enjoyment of life.

 But notice when you’re using them because you cannot stand your life anymore, to get you through what has become a sequence of joyless, frustrating or stressful days.

 We’ve all done that, at one time or the other in our life.
-But unfortunately, they won’t resolve anything for us, and instead keep us chained to a just-about-bearable life.
-Whereas tackling whatever our situation is, and making changes for the better will help us live a life we can not just bear, but might even love to live!
+But unfortunately, it won’t resolve anything for us, and instead keep us chained to a just-about-bearable life.
+Whereas tackling whatever our situation is, and making changes for the better will help us live a life we can not just bear, but love to live!

 Moving forward questions: What am I using my soothers for?
 What are they helping me bear?
-What would I need to change in my life, to feel I can live with more ease and joy?
+What do I need to change in my life to feel that I live with more ease and joy?

 9 You’re always looking for the next escape

 Do you live for your holidays?
 The weekends?
 Those rare times when you can immerse yourself in something you love?
-Do you (day)dream of a different life, with more stuff you love, and that suits who you are?
+Do you (day)dream of a different life, with more stuff you love that suits who you are?

 Moving forward questions: What do I love?
 What do I do most of the time?
 What do I notice if I compare the two?
 What if my life was as enjoyable every day as it is in a holiday?